jerrycyip/travel-app/README.md

     - Webpack (Build Tool for setting up dev and prod environments)
     - Service Worker (External Script for offline functionality)
     - Jest (unit testing)
+    - SuperTest (unit testing of Express Server)
 - free developers accounts from weatherbit.io, pixabay.com, geonames.org and visualcrossing.com (these are required if you wish to use your open API token for retrieving data)
 - (not required) This project and related requirements was tracked and managed via the following [kanban board](https://trello.com/b/3R28aGDc/travel-app)

 ## Installation & Configuration

-The following loaders and plugins were installed for development, with Service Workers installed for production only.
+The following loaders and plugins were installed, with Service Workers installed for production only.
 (Choose the necessary installation for your development mode and preferences)
-- Install Webpack and the command line instructions (CLI) tool: npm i webpack webpack-cli
+- Install Webpack and the command line instructions (CLI) tool for dev and prod: npm i webpack webpack-cli
+- Install the following npm packages that are used by the express server for dev & prod:\
+    npm i --save path\
+    npm i --save body-parser\
+    npm i --save cors
 - (Babel: for transpiling ECMA2016+ JavaScript to standard JavaScript)\
     npm i -D @babel/core @babel/preset-env babel-loader\
     (short for "npm install --save-dev @babel/core @babel/preset-env babel-loader")